olegkramko/social-network/README.md

 Username: user
 Password: user

-Or just registrate you own new account(can be only with User permitions)
+Or just registrate you own new account(can be only with User permissions)